fvarelacid/strive-projects/NLP_Toxicity/README.md

 # NLP Toxicity Comment Prediction

 This is just an example.
-I'm not toxic:
+I'm not toxic :)

 ![demo gif](./images/Comment_Toxicity.gif)